Photos

 Briefest Encounter

 The subway car hummed through the dark tunnel, fluorescent lights flickering in uneven rhythms.
 Lina shifted her weight, fingers curled around the handrail.
 A melodic chime played over the speakers.
 Around her, bodies swayed with the train’s motion, phones cradled close, books tilted just so, eyes carefully lowered in the familiar dance of strangers.
-Lina’s eyes lingered on the route map, drifting downward until they found his, already waiting.
-He sat near the door, a scarf draped loosely at his neck, one hand resting on his knee.
-His eyes, dark and steady, held hers with startling intensity—not the fleeting glance…
+She exhaled slowly, pressing her heel into the floor.
+Another late night.
+Another ride home.
+Her eyes drifted to the route map, following the colored lines downward—until they met his.
+He sat near the door, a scarf draped loosely at his neck, one hand resting on…

 Best Summer Ever